romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A company's security team needs to manage security alerts across all repositories in their GitHub Enterprise account.
+Q: A company's security team needs to manage security alerts across all repositories in their GitHub Enterprise account.
 Which permission level is required for the team to effectively perform this role?
 <details><summary>Show the answer</summary><p>

 - **Organization owner with security manager role**